Director and Founder of CoreStory

 License and Affiliations

-As your therapist, I will offer you the space to share your personal story with an empathic and non-judgmental listener who is committed not only to understanding your experience from your point of view, but also to nurturing your sense of possibility and facilitating healing and growth.
+As your therapist, I will offer you the space to share the truest version of your personal story with an empathic and non-judgmental listener who is committed not only to understanding your experience from your point of view, but also to nurturing your sense of possibility and facilitating healing and growth.

 Education